maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 In short: there will have to be guidance at least, but ideally also a solution to ensure that issues over this topic do not erode sustainability and trust consumers will put in the marketplace.

+### Intermezzo: "App Stores" live and die by their policies

+In the legal part, I used the example of an MIT-licensed package being sold by a third-party.
+In the previous section, we touched on curation and making sure there is at least guidance and policies around conflicts.

+Guidance and policies will be super important for a NuGet marketplace.
+A NuGet marketplace has to help producers and consumers here, and make it crystal clear what may happen with edge cases.

+Something like [@DHH](https://twitter.com/DHH)'s story would be bad for an emerging NuGet marketplace:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Wow.
+I&#39;m literally stunned.
+Apple just doubled down on their rejection of HEY&#39;s ability to provide bug fixes and new features, unless we submit to their outrageous demand of 15-30% of our revenue.
+Even worse: We&#39;re told that unless we comply, they&#39;ll REMOVE THE APP.</p>&mdash; DHH (@dhh) <a href="https://twitter.com/dhh/status/1272968382329942017?ref_src=twsrc%5Etfw">June 16, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Policies matter, and enforcing them properly is equally important.

+Another aspect is in curating what is made available on a NuGet marketplace.
+Is every package allowed?
+Or is there a vetting process to filter out low quality or infringements?

+We all know how the Windows 8 Store went down...
+There was a race to the bottom, where everyone was encouraged to publish low quality, inexpensive apps into the store to "hit the right number of apps".
+Turns out app quality mattered after all, and even today with the Windows 10 Store, that perception of quality is not where it could have been.

+In short, a NuGet marketplace will have to think about vetting and curation, and where it applies.

 ### For third parties: can they sell value added services?